kelvinperrie/NZGeoCoverGenerator/README.md

 # NZ Geographic Cover Generator

 This lets you make your own NZ Geographic covers from your own fantastic photos.
+This is classic js and html canvas.

 https://nzgeocovergenerator.vercel.app/